FXOpen

 Takeaway

 A double top trading pattern is one of the most common formations that can be found on the price chart of any asset.
-You can open an FXOpen account and examine how it works.
-Remember to combine it with other technical analysis tools to increase the chance of a successful trade.
+Open an FXOpen account and examine how it works in over 600 markets.
+Choose between the award-winning MT4 and MT5 platforms, FXOpen's advanced multi-asset platform, TickTrader, or TradingView’s platform with numerous technical analysis tools.

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.